 In selecting the common stocks of companies for the portfolio, the Sponsor followed a disciplined process including both quantitative screening and qualitative screening.
 This portion of the portfolio, along with certain of the Funds, has been selected to provide investors with the opportunity to take advantage of the decrease in the tax rate on qualified dividend income.
 The Jobs and Growth Tax Relief Reconciliation Act of 2003 (the "Tax Act") lowered the top tax rate on qualified dividend income to 15% from rates of up to 38.6%.
 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (the "2010 Tax Relief Act") generally extended the tax rates enacted under the Tax Act, which was set to expire on December 31, 2010, for two additional years.
+In 2013, under the American Taxpayer Relief Act of 2012 (the "2012 Act"), qualified dividend income is permanently taxed at capital gains tax rates.
+Under the 2012 Act, if you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% for taxpayers in the 39.6% tax bracket, 15% for taxpayers in the 25%, 28%, 33% and 35% tax brackets and 0% for taxpayers in the 10% and 15% tax brackets.
+Capital gains may also be subject to a new 3.8 percent "medicare tax" imposed for taxable years beginning after 2012.
 There is, however, no guarantee that legislation increasing the tax rate on qualified dividend income will not be enacted in the future or that the dividends paid on common and preferred stocks will continue to be considered qualified dividend income.
-Certain holding period requirements must be satisfied for investors to be eligible to take advantage of the lower tax rate on qualified dividend income and there is no taxadvantaged benefit to investors who hold Units in qualified retirement accounts.
-The 2010 Tax Relief Act is scheduled to expire December 31, 2012, after which time qualified dividend income would be subject to ordinary income tax rates.
+Certain holding period requirements must be satisfied for investors to be eligible to take advantage of the lower tax rate on qualified dividend income and there is no tax-advantaged benefit to investors who hold Units in qualified retirement accounts.

-The Trust invests in a portfolio of Funds and common stocks that may pay taxadvantaged income.
-The Trust's income may consist of a combination of (i) interest income exempt from regular federal personal income tax ("tax-exempt income"), (ii) qualified dividend income, (iii) capital gain and (iv) other taxable income subject to ordinary income tax rates.
+The Trust invests in a portfolio of Funds and common stocks that may pay tax-advantaged income.
+The Trust's income may consist of a combination of (i) interest income exempt from regular federal personal income tax ("tax-exempt income"),

+(ii) qualified dividend income, (iii) capital gain and (iv) other taxable income subject to ordinary income tax rates.
 Only the portion of a distribution from the Trust derived from tax-exempt income will be exempt from regular federal personal income tax.
 Distributions from sources other than federally tax exempt income from certain Funds, including capital gain distributions, generally are not exempt from federal income tax.
 Tax-exempt income from the Funds may be subject to state and local tax and the alternative minimum tax.
 Investors should consult their own tax advisors before making any tax-related investment decision.